hwalsuklee/tensorflow-style-transfer/README.md

 ## Sample results
 ### The Neckarfront in Tübingen, Germany
-There results were obtained from default setting.
+Results were obtained from default setting.
 An image was rendered approximately after 4 mins on GTX 980 ti.

 <p align="center">